Updated January 2024

 Are you hoping to play a key role in improving workplace safety?
 An OHS diploma can get you started.

-Herzing College offers an Occupational Health and Safety Officer diploma that takes just 12 months to complete.
-It's available at our Ottawa and Toronto campuses as well as online.
+Herzing College offers an Occupational Health and Safety diploma that takes just 12 months to complete.
+It's delivered online.

 Our program is fully approved by the Board of Canadian Registered Safety Professionals (BCRSP).
 Graduates are eligible to apply for the Canadian Registered Safety Technician (CRST) certification, which is highly regarded throughout the country.